 THE FEDERAL 25C TAX CREDIT ON WOOD AND PELLET STOVES CAN SAVE YOU UP TO $2000!

 With the August 16, 2022, signing of the Inflation Reduction Act (IRA), a new legislation was signed to create an Investment Tax Credit (ITC) for home heating equipment.
-This new 30% Tax Credit is under section 25(C) of the US Internal Revenue Code (IRC or Tax Code).
+This 30% Tax Credit is under section 25(C) of the US Internal Revenue Code (IRC or Tax Code).
 It came into effect on January 1st, 2023 and will last until December 31st, 2032.
+So we are good to use it in 2024.

 What is the Wood and Pellet Heater 25(C) Tax Credit?